ninthnails/acme-hr/README.md

 ## Hierarchy API

-REST API for managing the employees at ACME .
+REST API for managing the employees at ACME Co.
+This is an exercise project not meant to be use for production use.

 ### Build, Run and Test